 3. See here for a description of Bayer CFA quartets.

-4. sRGB gamma applied for deficient browsers to all images except figure 2.
+4. sRGB gamma applied for deficient browsers to all images except figures 2 and 3.

 5. See here for an article on how to roughly measure the spectral distribution of your CFA + illuminant with an inexpensive spectrometer designed by a Harvard team.